Andonome/stories/rules.md

     * Knows all the basic concepts the mage knows (people, places, et c.)
     * Wants to be treated as an equal.
     * Has 1 sphere of magic.
-6. Does any tasks asked of it...initially (Intelligence -2, Wits -2, Charisma -2 and 6 points to spend among Mental Attributes)
+4. Does any tasks asked of it...initially (Intelligence -2, Wits -2, Charisma -2 and 6 points to spend among Mental Attributes)
     * Has 2 levels of magic spheres.
     * Knows half the mind of the mage.
     * "Bow, mortal, before the god of crafting abodes."
     * "Your architectural plans are shoddy, and weak, because they use wood."
     * "I have devised a new type of home, built entirely from the metal of the swords of my enemies."
     * "Procure the following list for me, or I shall begin selling your secrets to king Alreth to procure them myself."

+### Twisted

+0. Tired people become sleepy.
+1. Give someone a random idea.
+2. Limit someone's ability to think about anything but one thing (penalty to all mental actions not concerned with the mission)
+3. Make the target forget something, or replace a belief.
+4. Target believes they are a chicken.